domrichichi/portfolio/README.md

 #### [domrichichi.ca](https://domrichichi.ca)

 Hey!
-I'm Dom
+I'm Dom.

-Multidisciplinary Designer
+I'm a pretty odd dude, with a warm heart.

-I'm an odd dude with a warm heart, and a need to create.
+Multidisplinary designer with an degree in art history and theory.

-My journey involves achieving a degree in fine arts, constantly creating, making new friends, and always exploring.
+My values revolve around always learning, always exploring , and be passionate about what you love.

-I apply these very same life experiences to everything I put into my design work.
+I apply these very same life experiences to what I put into my design work.

-Most of it revolves around experimentation, achieving beauty with depth, and evoking emotion.
-Whether it be someone passing around a business card I designed, or a reading digital comic book that I illustrated.
+Mostly through experimentation, achieving beauty through depth, and ultimately creating a memorable experience.

 - **[domrichichi@gmail.com](mailto:domrichichi@gmail.com)** - [GitHub](https://github.com/domrichichi)